-6.1 Requests for a Copy of the Record
+1. Requests for a Copy of the Record

-- 6.1.1 Formal access to a record, or part of a record, will only be provided if it is made by any of the following: - a) The patient to which the records relate - b) An employee or previous employee to which the records relate - c) A person having parental responsibility for the data subject (where the data subject is a child under 16), unless it is possible to accept such a request from the child him or herself, see section 6.7. - d) A person appointed by the court to manage the data subject's affairs (where the data subject is incapable of managing his/her own affairs) or a person upon whom the data subject, when capable, has endowed a Lasting Power of Attorney. - NB: Persons with powers of attorney have no Data Protection or common law consent functions.
+- 1.1 Formal access to a record, or part of a record, will only be provided if it is made by any of the following: - a) The patient to which the records relate - b) An employee or previous employee to which the records relate - c) A person having parental responsibility for the data subject (where the data subject is a child under 16), unless it is possible to accept such a request from the child him or herself, see section 7. - d) A person appointed by the court to manage the data subject's affairs (where the data subject is incapable of managing his/her own affairs) or a person upon whom the data subject, when capable, has endowed a Lasting Power of Attorney. - NB: Persons with powers of attorney have no Data Protection or common law consent functions.
 Nevertheless, sometimes it may be appropriate to involve them as the persons who have the authority to make commercial arrangements for the data subject, including arrangements to provide both accommodation and nursing care.
 They, on the data subject's behalf, may have an interest in securing the best value in a nursing and care package.
-Where this is the case, it may be necessary to consider whether the vital interests or medical care needs of the data subject in question also require the disclosure of all or some of the sensitive personal information in question to the person who holds the power of attorney. - d) An agent acting on behalf of an intellectually capable data subject with written authority from the data subject to make the request on their behalf.
-A capable person might also appoint someone to be his/her agent for the purpose of exercising data access rights by granting him/her a power of attorney, e.g. requests for data in relation to Continuing Healthcare claims, whereby a Lasting Power of Attorney for Property & Affairs, will be acceptable (see section 6.2.4).
+Where this is the case, it may be necessary to consider whether the vital interests or medical care needs of the data subject in question also require the disclosure of all or some of the sensitive personal information in question to the person who holds the power of attorney. - d) An agent acting on behalf of an intellectually capable data subject with written authority rom the data subject to make the request on their behalf.
+A capable person might also appoint someone to be his/her agent for the purpose of exercising data access rights by granting him/her a power of attorney, e.g. requests for data in relation to Continuing Healthcare claims, whereby a Lasting Power of Attorney for Property & Affairs, will be acceptable (see section 2.4). - e) Where the data subject has died, the data subject's personal representative and any person who may have a claim arising out of the data subject's death (see section 4).